 Thank you for your interest in JADP as an outlet for your research!
-The following information is intended to help you determine if JADP is an appropriate outlet for your particular study.
-It is hoped that such information will help your prepare your manuscript for submission and avoid having your paper not considered for publication because it is not a good fit with the Journal.
+The following information is intended to help you determine if JADP is an appropriate outlet for your study.
+It is hoped that such information will help you prepare your manuscript for submission and avoid having your paper not considered for publication because it is not a good fit with the Journal.

 For example, while JADP prefers longitudinal studies, well-conducted cross-sectional design studies are appropriate for JADP.
 However, qualitative studies and studies conducted with convenience samples or small samples (e.g., under-powered) are not appropriate.
 Moreover, JADP does not currently consider papers that focus only on measurement development; but measurement issues may be part of a larger study demonstrating the application of a developmental process to an aspect of human development.
 Please feel free to use the following Checklist to determine if your manuscript is appropriate for consideration for publication in the Journal of Applied Developmental Psychology.Thank you again for considering the Journal of Applied Developmental Psychology as an outlet for your research.